-There are several early symptoms of multiple sclerosis you could experience.
-The most typical early symptoms of multiple sclerosis are tingling, numbness, loss of balance, weakness in one or more limbs, and blurred or double vision.
+There are several early symptoms of multiple sclerosis you could experience as a result of developing MS. The most typical early symptoms are tingling, numbness, loss of balance, weakness in one or more limbs, and blurred or double vision.

 These usually happen in young adults, between the ages of 20 and 40.
 The symptoms can range from very mild to very severe.
 When they are mild, they may be barely noticeable.
 You may not even know you're having the symptoms until you look back years later.